Skip to content

 Steinstrabe 26-28 residential development in Berlin

-Steinstrabe 26-28 Residential Development in Berlin is the sixteenth article on projects from practice.
+Steinstrabe 26-28 Residential Development in Berlin is the sixteenth article on architecture projects from practice.
 The special aspect of this project is the new concept of owner participation in the architectural design process.
 The Baugruppe concept is this word, which we might translate as something like “self-managed building group”.
 This architecture and urban development involve the restoration of the old building bombed in the Second World War of old Berlin urban fabric.
 Adding to that a new residential building following this new concept.
 The project was led by the architect’s firms and a group of aspiring homeowners.
 They first purchased a 1500 M2 lot with a building permit sold by Bezirk Mitte through a public competition procedure.
 The authorities were convinced by the concept they proposed and the accompanying plans.
 This architectural and urban development follows the typical style of urban design though the concept is new.
 The parameters of the buildings surround an internal open space that is connected to the main roads from openings through the block.
 See Figure 1, the site plan of the project from Google.

 Steinstrabe 26-28 Residential Development in Berlin. project site plan from google